duckietown/docs-AIDO/book/AIDO/05_introduction/35_embodied_tasks.md

 ### Simulation

-We provide a cloud simulation environment for training.
+We provide a cloud simulation environment for evaluation and iteration.

 In a way similar to the last DARPA Robotics Challenge, we use the simulation as a first screening of the participant's submissions.
 It will be necessary for the submitted agent code to run in simulation and be sufficiently performant to gain access to the Autolabs.

-Simulation environments for each of the individual challenges are provided as Docker containers with clearly specified APIs.
-The baseline solutions for each challenge is provided as separate containers.
-When both containers (the simulation and corresponding solution) are loaded and configured correctly, the simulation will effectively replace the real robot(s).
-A proposed solution can be uploaded to our cloud servers, at which point it will be automatically run against our pristine version of the simulation environment (on a cluster) and a score will be assigned and returned to the participant.
+Simulation environments for each of the individual challenges are provided as Dockerized evaluator stacks with clearly specified APIs.
+In the current `ente` workflow, the maintained public path uses Duckiematrix together with the `aido6_embodied_sys` submission contract.
+A proposed solution can be uploaded to the staging challenge server, where it is run against the corresponding challenge definition and scored automatically.

-Examples of the simulators provided are shown on the [Duckietown Challenges server](https://challenges.duckietown.org/v4/).
-E.g., here is a [`LF` evaluated submission example](https://challenges.duckietown.org/v4/humans/submissions/13502) from AI-DO 5.
+The current public evaluation surface is the [staging challenges site](https://staging-challenges.duckietown.com).
+For the maintained `ente` workflow in this workspace, the active public challenge is [`aido-LF-sim-validation`](https://staging-challenges.duckietown.com/humans/challenges/aido-LF-sim-validation).

 This simulator is also integrated with the OpenAI Gym environment for reinforcement learning agent training.
 An API for designing reward functions or tweaking domain randomization will be provided.